OpenINF/docker-fisher/doc/glossary.md

 use the system defaults for the new mount point.

 The downside to the [`mount`][] command is that it only temporarily mounts the device in the virtual directory.
-When you reboot the system, you have to manually mount the devices again.
+On rebooting the system, one must still manually mount the devices again.
 This is usually fine for removable devices, such as USB memory sticks, but for more permanent devices it would be nice if Linux could mount them for us automatically.
 Fortunately for us, Linux can do